-Supervisor Donald P. Wagner represents nearly 600,000 residents in the thriving communities of Orange County’s Third District: Anaheim Hills, Irvine, Orange, Tustin, Villa Park, Yorba Linda, and the unincorporated Canyons.
+Supervisor Donald P. Wagner represents nearly 600,000 residents in the thriving communities of Orange County’s Third District: Anaheim Hills, Irvine, Orange, Tustin, North Tustin, Villa Park, Yorba Linda, and the unincorporated canyons.
 A vigorous advocate of public safety, Don was elected to public office for his ability to bring people together and solve local challenges.

 The vibrant Third District is home to Don and his wife, Megan, where they raised and educated their three children.
 The Wagner’s imparted deep values of volunteerism, public service, and a love for baseball.
 Don is a past finalist for the Irvine "Citizen of the Year" award.
 He also served several years on the board, and rose to president, of the Northwood High School Athletic Boosters.

 As a practicing attorney, community college district trustee, state legislator, and past Mayor of Irvine from late 2016 – 2019, Don’s twenty years in public service reflects an impressive commitment to fiscal responsibility, public safety, educational excellence, and economic growth.

 He holds a bachelor's degree in English from the University of California, Los Angeles and remains a proud Bruin to this day.
 Don earned a Juris Doctorate in 1987 from the University of California, Hastings College of Law and joined the California Bar that same year.